 First Fleet Week Since DADT Repeal Begins

-May 24, 2012 by Maureen McCarty, Online Content and Marketing Manager
+May 24, 2012 by Maureen McCarty, HRC Associate Director of Digital Media

 The first Fleet Week since the repeal of the discriminatory "Don't Ask, Don't Tell" ban on gay and lesbian servicemembers kicked off yesterday, marking the first time in the celebration’s 25-year history gay and lesbian servicemembers could openly attend.